outsinre/outsinre.github.com/_posts/2017-09-20-firewalld.md

 Attention please; do not use *iptables* command to manipulate *firewalld* rules as that would make things complicated.

+# Runtime and Permaneng #

+When updating *firewalld* rules, option `--permanent` does not affect runtime rules but write to disk for accross boot.

+1. When [changing](#disallow-ports) something, do not add `--permanent` option and add `--timeout` option to have a test, especially when you change the SSH port or disallow a port.
+2. After that either execute the update again with the `--permanent` option or run `firewall-cmd --runtime-to-permanent`.
+3. [Reload rules](#finally) into runtime if step 1 is skipped.

 # service and port

 1. Services are pre-defined well-known ports like http, https etc.